kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/gloo_istio_mtls/_index.md

 The Gloo Edge integration with Istio 1.6.6+ requires Gloo Edge version 1.4.10+, or 1.5.0+.

+The Gloo Edge integration with Istio 1.10.0 requires Gloo Edge version 1.8.0-beta21+.

 {{% /notice %}}

 ### Kubernetes versions

-This guide was tested with GKE v1.15.
+This guide was tested with GKE v1.17.

 {{% notice note %}}